Charles Gibson: Good Morning America

 On February 23, 1987, Gibson first became a co-anchor of Good Morning America, alongside Joan Lunden.
 From 1985 to 1995, Good Morning America was the most-watched morning show on American television.

 Gibson hosted and narrated the Maryland Public Television documentary Lucky Number, a program about problem gambling, in 1990.

 During the 1992 presidential campaign, Vice President Dan Quayle used part of an interview between Gibson and Reform Party candidate Ross Perot to claim that Perot displayed contempt towards the United States Constitution.
 On the October 22, 1991, edition of Good Morning America, Gibson asked Perot what Perot would advise President George H. W. Bush to do to "jump-start the economy".
-Perot stated that the U.S. helped Germany and Japan write their respective nations' constitutions: "This was at a time when the industrial revolution had occurred.
+Perot stated that the U.S. helped Germany and Japan write their respective nations' constitutions: "This was at a time when the Industrial Revolution had occurred.
 Our Constitution was written 200 years ago, before it occurred."
 He added that those nations "have an intelligent relationship between business and government."
 Vice President Quayle responded: "Mr. Perot, we do not need a new constitution.
 Our Constitution has served us well."
 When Gibson interviewed Democratic presidential candidate and then-Governor of Arkansas Bill Clinton on June 28, 1992, The New York Times noted that Gibson repeatedly pressed Clinton to name his vice presidential candidate.
 Gibson interviewed President Bush on October 9 that year; Bush stated that he questioned Clinton's judgment, not patriotism, in traveling to the Soviet Union in 1969.

 On May 1, 1998, Gibson left the program and ABC replaced him with Kevin Newman.
 Newman began hosting Good Morning America on May 4, 1998.
 Good Morning America then began losing viewers to NBC's Today show.
-In May 1996, Good Morning America averaged 4.17 million viewers daily, and Today averaged 4.43 million; that gap expanded to 3.12 for Good Morning America and 5.26 for Today.
+In May 1998, Good Morning America averaged 4.17 million viewers daily, and Today averaged 4.43 million; that gap expanded to 3.12 for Good Morning America and 5.26 for Today.
 ABC reinstated Gibson to Good Morning America on January 18, 1999, with Diane Sawyer as co-host.
-He remained as co-anchor until June 28, 2006, when he left to anchor World News Tonight, after having spent 19 years with the morning program.
+He remained as co-anchor until June 28, 2006, when he left to anchor World News Tonight, having spent 19 years with the morning program.
 In 1998 and 1999, he was a co-anchor, with Connie Chung, on the Monday edition of the ABC newsmagazine program 20/20.

 On September 11, 2001, Gibson was anchoring Good Morning America with Diane Sawyer when coverage of the World Trade Center attacks began.
-Both anchors turned coverage over to colleague Peter Jennings moments after the second plane hit the South Tower.
+Both anchors turned coverage over to colleague Peter Jennings at 9:11am, after the second plane hit the South Tower.
+His colleagues praised him for his clear-eyed assessment that morning when he instantly recognised a second airplane and described the incident as an "attack".

-During the 2004 U.S. presidential-election campaign, Gibson moderated the second presidential debate in St. Louis, Missouri, between the two nominee candidates – Republican incumbent U.S. President George W. Bush and Democratic U.S. Senator John Kerry.
+During the 2004 U.S. presidential-election campaign, Gibson moderated the second presidential debate in St. Louis, Missouri, between the two nominee candidates – Republican incumbent President George W. Bush and Democratic U.S. Senator John Kerry.
 That debate took place on October 8, 2004.